Where can I find more information about child support?

 In-person Information and Services

-Child Support Officers – Ministry of Justice
+Child Support Officers – Ministry of Attorney General

 For more information about the child support guidelines, a Child Support Office is available in Kelowna, Nanaimo, Surrey and Vancouver.
 If you don’t live in a community with a Child Support Office you can phone the following numbers for assistance: